project-rhex/rhex-test/README.txt

 You may have to create a local 'settings.xml' file for Maven to work.
 See http://maven.apache.org/settings.html

-Run ant "test" target to run basic junit tests.
+Run ant test target to run basic junit tests.
+> ant test

+Alternatively can use gradle to build and run tests:
+> gradle test

 If all tests pass then test tool compiles correctly and ready to configure the tool to test your hData-compliant service.